 Streaming services aren’t a new concept – platforms like Netflix and Hulu have been around for years.

 Recent years have seen increased competition in this sector as companies like Apple and Disney get into the game.

 The COVID-19 pandemic also increased global demand for great streaming content.

 As many cities launched stay at home orders, consumers turned to their favorite video streaming service to stave off boredom.
 Even as things are returning to normal, streaming services have carved out their spot in the market.

 We’ve rounded up our favorite streaming stocks to add to your portfolio.

 Wondering where to buy the stocks listed in this article?
 Check out Webull!
 Webull is an excellent trading app for beginnings and experienced investors alike.
 They have zero fee trading, and you'll even get a free stock (valued up to $1600) just for signing up!

 Walt Disney Co.
 (NYSE: DIS)

-They launched Disney+ in November of 2019.
-This new streaming service is the only place for consumers to access Disney’s massive content library, which includes Star Wars, Marvel, Pixar, and more.
-They are also producing their own original content to complement their existing catalogue.
+Disney launched Disney+ in November of 2019 as the only place for consumers to access Disney’s massive content library, which includes Star Wars, Marvel, Pixar, and more.

 Amazon (NASDAQ: AMZN)